ECOCAP

 EXTERNAL LINK

-Ecotoxicological analysis of cathode protections to assess the chemical risk of the elements released from galvanic anodes and the current imposed on the marine environment and its food webs
+Ecotoxicological analysis of cathodic protection systems to assess the chemical risk of elements released from galvanic anodes and impressed current systems on the marine environment and its trophic networks

 DESCRIPTION

-The project will publish a report of recommendations which will be available to the MRE sector concerning the best practices for the anticorrosion protection of offshore MRE infrastructures.
-The ECOCAP project will also contribute to the development of new standardized protocols for environmental impact studies that will allow the MRE sector to have additional tools for assessing water quality.
+The project will deliver a recommendation report for the MRE industry, outlining best practices for anticorrosion protection of offshore infrastructures.
+Additionally, ECOCAP will contribute to the development of new standardized protocols for environmental impact assessments, providing the MRE sector with enhanced tools for assessing marine water quality.

 Funder